 What’s more, carnivores exhibit a much higher concentration of stomach acid which allows for faster digestion of animal protein.
 The stronger acid kills the disease-causing bacteria abundant in decaying meat.
 A high concentration of stomach acid helps quickly break down proteins (carnivores have a stomach acidity of about pH 1, compared to humans at pH 4 to 5).

 In addition to the acid, dogs and cats also naturally produce a tremendous amount of bile.
 Bile is both anti-parasitic and anti-pathogenic.
 So if something potentially harmful isn’t entirely neutralized by stomach acid, the bile is a secondary defense.
 And your pet’s powerful pancreatic enzymes also help break down and digest food.

 Dogs and cats are built to handle bacterial loads from food that would cause significant illness in you or me.
 Your pet’s body is well equipped to deal with heavy doses of familiar and strange bacteria because nature built them to catch, kill and immediately consume their prey.

-So the next time you hear some “expert” say raw meat is dangerous to give to your cat or dog, shake your head at their ignorance and quickly walk (run) away from them…..after all, carnivores have only been eating raw meat for the last 40 millions years or so!
+So the next time you hear some “expert” say raw meat is dangerous to give to your cat or dog, shake your head at their ignorance and quickly walk (run) away from them… after all, carnivores have only been thriving on eating only or mainly raw meat for the last 40 millions years or so!

 Herbivores have a gastrointestinal tract that’s unusually long, sometimes exceeding twelve times the animal’s body length.
 Longer systems like this are needed for consuming a grain and plant-based diet.
 Cows, for example have one stomach with three compartments.